HSG-AIML/LabGSERM/README.md

-# GSERM Course - Deep Learning: Fundamentals and Applications

-This repository features a series of interactive Jupyter Notebooks for the Summer 2021 lab course accompanying the GSERM *Deep Learning: Fundamentals and Applications* course, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Korbinian Riedhammer** at the University of St. Gallen (HSG).

-The goal of this lab course is to teach some basics in Python programming, machine learning and artificial neural networks.

 ![Course Banner](banner.png)

+This repository features a series of interactive Jupyter Notebooks for the Summer 2021 lab course accompanying the GSERM **Deep Learning: Fundamentals and Applications** course, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Korbinian Riedhammer** at the University of St. Gallen (HSG).

+The objective of this course is to teach deep learning fundamentals and their application to real-world use cases.

 This is currently work in progress so expect minor errors and some rough edges ;)